LinuxSDA/lexicon_project/README.md

 - Synonym support
 - Works offline
 - Online support
 - Translation support for major languages.
+(Not in v2.0)
 - Auto-correct (beta)
-- Works everywhere on the desktop
+- Works everywhere on the desktop.

 ---
+### For newer version (>2.0):

+- Download zip and place scripts in relevent folders.
+- Install dependencies: yad, xsel, xbindkeys, sqlite3, html2text, notify-osd, agrep and Leolik notify-osd patch
+- Execute ```lexicon``` and click launch
+---
-### Debian Installation guide:
+### Debian Installation guide:  v2.0

 1) Edit /etc/apt/sources.list and add the following line at the end: